 English Heritage exists to help people understand, value, care for and enjoy England's unique heritage.

-We are probably best known for looking after the National Heritage Collection of historic sites and monuments and the guardianship of over 500,000 objects and 12 million photographs in our public archives.
+We are probably best known for looking after the National Heritage Collection of historic sites and monuments and the guardianship of over 500,000 objects.

 The Collection ranges from prehistoric stone circles to a 1960s nuclear bunker and includes Stonehenge and Hadrian's Wall, Charles Darwin's diaries and the Duke of Wellington's boots.
 Taken together, over 400 properties in our care help to tell the story of England.

 We also run an extensive events programme throughout the year and provide free educational visits for schools.